HypothesisWorks/hypothesis/docs/details.rst

 Methods of a BasicStrategy however will typically be called whenever.
 This may happen inside your executor or outside.
-This is why they have a "Warning you have no control over the lifecycle of these values" attached.
+This is why they have a "Warning you have no control over the life cycle of these values" attached.

 -------------------------------
 Using Hypothesis to find values